bolek42/bolek42.github.io/ctf/2018-AsisCTF/myblog/README.md

     printf("I will give you a gift %p\n", backdoor);
 ```

-In addition a 16 byte stack based buffer overflow is given, what allow us to control rip and rbp.
+In addition, a 16-byte stack-based buffer overflow is given, what allows us to control rip and rbp.
-Sadly this is not enough to store a complete rop chain.
+Sadly this is not enough to store a complete ROP chain.

 ```assembly
 sub        rsp, 0x10